 Your participation is important because your responses, combined with the responses of other experts, will describe your occupation to millions of job seekers, educators, career counselors, human resource professionals, and labor market analysts.
 What are you asking me to do?

 The "Three Simple Steps" on the last page of this brochure summarizes your participation.
 Briefly, we will ask you to carefully complete several questionnaires in a certain order and return them to RTI in the postage-paid return envelope provided.
 If you have access to the Internet, you may wish to complete the questionnaires on our Web site.
 In your questionnaire packet, we will enclose instructions for responding online.
 It should take you approximately 90 minutes to complete the questionnaires.
 Can I complete the questionnaires online?
 Absolutely.
 Each of the paper questionnaires sent to you is also available via our secure Web site, http://onet.rti.org.
 As an identified occupation expert, you will be issued login credentials to allow you to access Web versions of the questionnaires.
 These unique credentials (username and password) are printed on the cover of each paper questionnaire for ease of reference.
-Association Endorsement List
+Will the information that I provide be kept private?
+Absolutely!
+No identifying information about you will be published or released in any form to anyone outside the research team.
+We do not use names in our results.
+Your data will be combined with data from other occupation experts in order to develop a more complete and comprehensive database.
+Am I required by law to participate?